EHDEN/ETL-UK-Biobank/docs/gp_clinical_to_stem_table.md

 but CTV3 codes that overlap with Read v2 can be also be mapped.
-Read v2 and CTV3 mappings to SNOMED are available from the NHS: https://isd.digital.nhs.uk/trud3/user/guest/group/0/pack/9/subpack/9/releases
+Read v2 and CTV3 mappings to SNOMED are available from the NHS: https://isd.digital.nhs.uk/trud3/user/guest/group/0/pack/9/subpack/9/releases Note that in the source data, Read v2 codes may appear with or without trailing dots (e.g. `123..` vs `123..00`).
+In the former case, before attempting to retrieve the mapping to standard concept_id, we extend the code with the missing cyphers, first by applying an extension vocabulary for specific curated codes, and otherwise by appending the default extension `00`.
 - `value1`, `value2`, `value3` fields: the meaning of these fields differ per `data_provider` and `read_2` / `read_3` code combination,
 though if provided, `value3` generally seems to refer to units.
 Provider-specific mapping logic needs to be implemented,